-Cream Cheese Banana Pudding is a delicious rendition of banana pudding with a graham cracker crust, a cream cheese layer, vanilla custard, and of course, bananas!
+Cream Cheese Banana Pudding is a delicious and easy version of banana pudding with a graham cracker crust, a cream cheese layer, vanilla custard, and of course, bananas!

 I wanted to test the waters though and see if I could come up with a different version of banana pudding.
 Not better, as my Homemade Banana Pudding is pretty darn awesome—just different.

 Don’t forget to PIN THIS RECIPE to save for later!

 - A layer of cream cheese filling is a delicious surprise to a banana pudding.
 Everyone loves the marriage of cream cheese + vanilla custard. ??

 - The graham cracker crust gives a perfect crunch to the creamy pudding.

 - This custard recipe is the best we’ve ever had and absolutely worth the effort.
 With that said, you can sure substitute boxed vanilla pudding.
 No judgement here!

 - This dessert needs a pretty dish like this one.

 - You’ll need either a hand mixer or a stand mixer for this recipe.

 - Graham Cracker Crumbs